-The organization and the content of the teaching, learning and assessment activities (as described in each of the courses) are in accordance with the expected quality and quantity although the students' expected workload is overestimated based on the lack of depth of the materials (as detailed in Section 1).
-When it comes to the scope/aim and learning outcomes, there is also a need for some adjustments (as described in section 1).
-The criteria and mode of assessment are clearly described, and published in advance.
-From the interviews with the students, the panel noticed some variation with respect to how the students experienced teaching and learning, given their background knowledge (prior BSc degree), with those holding a BSc in Computer Science to have higher expectations on in depth knowledge for Data analytics.
+The organisation and the content of the teaching, learning and assessment activities (as described in each of the courses) are in accordance with the expected quality and quantity although the workload is overestimated based on the lack of depth of the materials (as discussed in section 1).
+When it comes to the scope/aim and learning outcomes, there is a need for some adjustments (as described in section 1).
+The criteria and mode of assessment are clearly described and published in advance.